PaNOSC-ViNYL/ase/doc/ase/calculators/siesta.rst

 needed, and it is to be put in the environment variable :envvar:`SIESTA_PP_PATH`.

-Set both environment variables in your in your shell configuration file:
+Set both environment variables in your shell configuration file:

 .. highlight:: bash